 - Adjusting to a new language or culture

 - Coping with a physical illness, disability, or injury

 - To develop and build upon personal strengths

-During the first three and last three weeks of the semester, we offer same day first-come, first-serve walk-in appointments every weekday (M-F) all day only.
-During the middle ten weeks of the semester, we have walk-in, same day appointments from 11am – 12noon, and 1 – 4:30pm.
-Walk-in appointments are typically 30 minutes, unless it is your first appointment which is usually approximately 45 minutes.
-The walk-in format allows students to meet with a counselor for a single session, without having to wait for a scheduled appointment.
+We have “walk-in” same day appointments from 11am – 12noon, and 1 – 4:30pm.
+“Walk-in” appointments are typically for 30 minutes, unless it is your first appointment which is usually approximately 45 minutes.
+The “walk-in” format allows students to meet with a counselor for a single session, without having to wait for a scheduled appointment.
 Please call (802)654-2234 or e-mail email@example.com to schedule a “walk-in” appointment.
 “Walk-ins” are scheduled as same-day appointments and are on a first come, first served basis.

-If the fit between you and your counselor doesn’t feel right, you always have the option to work a different counselor.
-One easy way to switch counselor is to just call or e-mail our administrative assistant, Heidi at (802)654-2234 or e-mail firstname.lastname@example.org, and say “I have met with ___ and I would like to meet with one of the other counselors instead for my next meeting.”
-It may take meeting a few different counselors to find the “right fit”.
+If the fit between you and your counselor doesn’t feel right, you always have the option to work with a different counselor.
+One easy way to switch counselors is to just call or e-mail our administrative assistant, Heidi at (802)654-2234 or e-mail firstname.lastname@example.org, and say “I have already met with ___ and I would like to try one of the other counselors instead for my next meeting.”
+It may take meeting a few different counselors to find the right one for you.